mooreatv/BetterVendorPrice/README.md

 But if one stacks in 20 and the other in 5 or 10, the calculation changes !

-Unless you are a math wiz and can do all that in your head (and if you know the stacking size), you can use this addon to guide you! (and if a math wiz, it'll tell you the stacking size too)
+Unless you are a math wiz and can do all that in your head (and if you know the stacking size), you can use this addon to guide you! (and if a math wiz, it'll tell you the stacking size too which you can't know otherwise)

+## More info
 Works for both BfA and WoW Classic (where it's even more useful given lack of default vendor price)

 Get the binary release using curse/twitch client or on wowinterface